XtracT/rfid_jukebox/README.md

 **When to use this:**
 - You want device-level mapping and the smallest perceived latency.
 - You’re fine managing mappings per device instead of centrally in HA.
+- You are bored.

 ---

-## 🤔 Which one should I choose?

-- **Choose HA-centric (Integration)** if you want the **simplest, most maintainable** setup, clean UI, and easy backups.
-- **Choose AIO** only if you specifically want **on-device mapping** and are comfortable with more ESPHome logic.

-You can switch later; both target the same Music Assistant player.

----

 ## 🗺️ Roadmap

 - Improve reliability and startup behavior
-- Test with **snapclient** (once stable in ESPHome)
+- Test with **snapclient**

 ---

 ## 🤝 Contributing

 PRs and issues welcome!
-Add support for other boards/readers, improve the mapping UX, docs, or reliability.
+Add support for other boards/readers, improve playback, docs, or reliability.

 ---